ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/formal-verification/index.md

 Theorem proving is a method of mathematically reasoning about the correctness of programs, including smart contracts.
 It involves transforming the model of a contract’s system and its specifications into mathematical formulas (logic statements).

 The objective of theorem proving is to verify logical equivalence between these statements.
-“Logical equivalence” (also called “logical implication”) is a type of relationship between two statements in which statement A can only be true _if and only if_ statement B is true.
+“Logical equivalence” (also called “logical bi-implication”) is a type of relationship between two statements such that the first statement is true _if and only if_ the second statement is true.

 The required relationship (logical equivalence) between statements about a contract’s model and its property is formulated as a provable statement (called a theorem).
 Using a formal system of inference, the automated theorem prover can verify the theorem’s validity.
 In other words, a theorem prover can conclusively prove a smart contract’s model precisely matches its specifications.